-2 x, Westbourne-park-road, Paddington,
+2 x, Westbourne-park-road, Paddington, Dec.

-Dec.
 28, 1852.]

-The first paragraph adverts to Parliament having the "nature, constitution, and practical working of the Indian Government under its consideration," and submits the views of the petitioners "with respect to the existing system of Government, and some of the improvements of which it is susceptible.
+The first paragraph adverts to Parliament having the "nature, constitution, and practical working of the Indian Government under its consideration," and submits the views of the petitioners "with respect to the existing system of Government, and some of the improvements of which it is susceptible."

-2nd par.
-The petitioners attribute the many blessings enjoyed under British rule to the British character, rather than to the plan of Government, which plan, they say, is "the result of circumstances rather than of design," and it is consequently "little suited to the present state of the country, and to the fair demands of the people of India."
+2nd par. - The petitioners attribute the many blessings enjoyed under British rule to the British character, rather than to the plan of Government, which plan, they say, is "the result of circumstances rather than of design," and it is consequently "little suited to the present state of the country, and to the fair demands of the people of India.

-3rd par.
-Here they say that the last Charter Act "was confessedly a concession of principles" for terminating the Company's right of property in the country, and "certain exclusive rights of trading," and states, on the evidence contained in the 17th vol. of the "Papers" printed in 1833, by order of the Court of Directors, that it was understood by both the Government and the East India Company, that "the nature of the arrangements for the future government of India should remain an open
+3rd_par.-Here they say that the last Charter Act " was confessedly a concession of principles" for terminating the Com-pany's right of property in the country, and "certain exclusive rights of teaching" and states pany's right of property in the country, and contained in the rights of trading," and states, on the evidence contained in the 17th vol. of the "Papers" printed in 1833, by order of the Court of Directors, that it was understood by both the Government and the East India Company, that "the nature of the arrangements for the future government of India should remain an open question.'

-4th par.
-All "antecedent difficulties" to the introduction of "a good system of government for the millions of peaceful and loyal British Indian subjects," thus being now, "for the first time," removed, the petitioners think the Honourable Houses will find it easy to "devise a Constitution for India, which, while it shall contain all the good elements of the existing system, shall be less cumbersome, less exclusive, less secret, less despotic, more directly responsible, and infinitely more efficient and more acceptable to the governed."
+"4th par.
+All "antecedent difficulties" to the introduction of "a good system of government for the millions of peaceful and loyal British Indian subjects," thus being now, "for the first time," removed, the petitioners think the Honourable Houses will find it easy to "devise a Constitution for India, which, while it shall contain all the good elements of the existing system, shall be less cumbersome, less exclusive, less secret, less despotie, more directly responsible, and infinitely more efficient and more acceptable to the governed."

 Pars.
-5 to 7 are occupied in explaining "the inutility and inefficiency of two such clashing authorities as the Court of Directors and the Board of Control," and in their illustrations the petitioners quote the recent evidence of Lord Ellenborough, Mr. Courtenay's evidence in 1832, and the reasoning of Mill the historian.
-Notice is not taken of Mr. Melville's evidence given
+5 to 7 are occupied in explaining "the inutility and inefficiency of two such clushing authorities as the Court of Directors and the Board of Control," and in their illustrations the politioners quote the recent evidence of Lord Ellenborough.
+Mr. Courtonay's evidence in 1832, and the reasoning of Mill the historian.
+Notice is not taken of Mr. Melville's evidence given last session.

 Pars.
-8 to 10 suggest the formation of an "Indian Council," partly, at least, elective; directly responsible to Parliament; a Minister of the Crown to be President; members to be well paid, so that the services of "the most able men of the day may be secured:" excepting for that of President, a previous residence in India to be an indispensable qualification for office, and the body to elect these members for the Indian Council to be 'composed of persons having a real and substantial interest in the good government of the country."
+8 to 10 suggest the formation of an "Indian Council," partly, at least, elective; directly responsible to Parliament; a Minister of the Crown to be President; members to be well paid, so that the services of "the most able men of the day may be secured :" excepting for that of President, a previous residence in India to be an indispensable qualification for office, and the body to elect these members for the Indian Council to be "composed of persons having a real and substantial interest in the good government of the country."

 Par.
 11 says of the "Local Governments," that "they are conducted under the existing system with a despotism and a secrecy which, however justifiable and necessary in the early days of the British rule, are not at all called for in the present day; and, on the contrary, are most injurious to the character and best interests of the Government itself, and most unsatisfactory to the governed."